hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 This [`service-per-pod` controller](../../base/metacontroller/service-per-pod-configmap.yaml) is triggered by the creation of a new videobridge pod and sets up the new service binding to a port defined by a base port (30000) plus the number of the videobridge pod (e.g. 30001 for pod `jvb-1`).
 A [startup script](../../base/jitsi/jvb/jvb-entrypoint-configmap.yaml) handles the configuration of the port in use by videobridge.
+When multiple shards exist, we use the ports 301xx (for the second shard), 302xx (for the third shard) and so on for the videobridges of the additional shards.
+That means, you can use 100 JVBs per shard at most.

 In addition, all videobridges communicate with the `prosody` server via a [service](../../base/jitsi/prosody-service.yaml) of type `ClusterIP`.